Chief Executive Officer

 While Carol’s career includes work in the for-profit, not-for-profit and public sectors, her passion is helping mission driven organizations do more and do it better.
 For thirteen years beginning in 2001, she worked at AmeriCares, the global health and emergency response organization where she held senior leadership positions.
-In 2015 she joined Military Adaptive Sports Inc., the non-profit set up to plan and execute the Invictus Games 2016, an international competition for wounded active and retired service men and women held in Orlando, Florida May 2016.
-500 athletes from 15 countries compete in 10 adaptive sports to raise awareness for the power of sport in recovery and for the sacrifices that the competitors and their families have made for their countries.
+In 2015 she joined Military Adaptive Sports Inc., the non-profit set up to plan and execute the Orlando 2016 Invictus Game, an international competition for wounded active and retired service men and women.
+Founded by Prince Harry, Duke of Sussex, the Games raise awareness for the power of sports in recovery.

 Laurie has been involved at Food Rescue US since its inception, rescuing food and working as an independent consultant on special projects.
 She brings a strong background in marketing, writing and product development from her careers at SAIL Magazine, Reebok and Rockport.
 Passionate about serving her community, Laurie has been actively engaged with numerous area non-profits including Stepping Stones Museum for Children and AmeriCares, and has most recently served on the boards of the Rowayton Civic Association and The Maritime Aquarium in Norwalk, CT.
 Laurie is a firm believer in the capability of technology to change the face of hunger.

 With a passion for service, Alena has built her career in the nonprofit arena working for various local and national organizations supporting the environment, the arts, and education.
 She brings organizational skills as well as experience with ground-level foundation building to Food Rescue US during this current phase of strategic, nationwide growth.
 Alena is proud to be part of a team working toward effecting change on a national level by providing needed services locally.
 In her spare time Alena helps plant food at a local farm, and enjoys traveling and encaustic painting.